-Diversification can be achieved on several levels:
+Diversification can be attempted on several levels:

-AAII regularly tests a universe of over 60 stock investment strategies to find a select group of approaches that have performed well during both bull and bear markets and have little correlation to one another.
+AAII regularly tests a universe of over 60 stock investment strategies to find a select group of superstar approaches that have performed well during both bull and bear markets and have little correlation to one another.
 The correlations of potential SSR stocks based on our selection methodology are examined and only stocks with good prospects that also help to control overall portfolio risk are ultimately added to the SSR portfolio.